 Below are resources that will assist you in determining your child’s eligibility for the SBP.
 Your school will also be able to assist you.

-Ineligible students and the general public who wish to access a SBP-provided service are required to pay a fare.
+Students and general public who are not eligible for wish to access a SBP-provided service are required to pay a fare.

 A flat fare of $120 per term/$480 per annum is payable.